There are now 3 possible online modes for units:

 - Contact hours

-- Students must attend every day of the intensive period 18-19 and 25-26 June.
+- Students must attend every day of the intensive period 6, 7, 13 April.
 Refer to the timetable website for further information.
+Attendance at all sessions is mandatory and pre reading including recorded lectures must be completed before these dates.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.